Softcadbury/CodeAnalysis/README.md

 ## Description

-Wpf application to compare code metrics and code coverage of two Visual Studio projects.
+This project is a Wpf application useful to compare code metrics and code coverage of two Visual Studio solutions.

 ## Screenshot